 Rooms are private for each family unit and beautifully designed communal spaces are available throughout the house.
 Our experienced staff supports each mom to prepare for the next steps for them and their family.
 Parenting and baby care classes, job readiness and education connections are among the services available.

 At the end of our continuum of care our Housing Specialists step in and provide case management and service referrals for youth who are searching for and living in their own apartments.

-Raphael’s Life House (RLH) started as a vision, a way to improve the lives of homeless pregnant women!
-RLH opened their doors in December of 1993, but the idea of providing a transitional residence for young homeless pregnant women began several years earlier when co-founders Edith Coogan and Mary Orrico found there was no such facility to meet a growing need in the community.
+Raphael’s Life House (RLH) opened their doors in December 1993 and started with a clear vision: improve the lives of homeless pregnant women.
+Edith Coogan (pictured) and Mary Orrico co-founded it after they realized there was no such facility that met a growing need in the community.

 With the funds they received from the State, HUD, private foundations and also donations from contractors and volunteers, they converted an abandoned convent in Elizabeth into a home.